Better Collective A/S: Annual report 2018 - a transforming year for Better Collective

 e-mail: investor@bettercollective.com

-This information is such information as Better Collective A/S is obliged to make public pursuant to the EU Market Abuse Regulation.
-The information was submitted for publication, through the agency of the contact persons set out above, at 08:00 a.m.
+This information was submitted for publication, through the agency of the contact persons set out above, at 09:40 a.m.
 CET on March 20, 2019.

 About Better Collective